duboviy/dist/README.md

 Performance / speed comparison
 ------------------------------

-This Python/C API Extension module is in ~ 3 times faster than similar fast pure python implementation.
+This Python/C API Extension module is **in ~ 3 times faster than similar fast pure python implementation**.
 You can use following script to compare performance / speed with fast pure python implementation:

 ```
 >>> python compare_performance.py